fpozoc/ML-engineer-interview-task/README.md

 Just added some to-do ideas if I continue working on this project.

+- [ ] API deployment with dploy-kickstart (Already implemented in Makefile).
 - [ ] Implement an e2e model versioning solution like Weight and Biases, Neptune or MLFlow.
 - [ ] Complete testing coverage and activate codecov.
 - [ ] Setup dependabot.